What Does NxGen MDx Screen For?

 Pycnodysostosis is an inherited lysosomal disorder caused by deficient levels of the lysosomal enzyme cathepsin K. Decreased cathepsin K leads to multiple bones issues in the individual such as short stature and dense and brittle bones causing the individual to easily suffer from fractures.
 Delayed or abnormal development of the teeth is also seen with this disorder.

-Treatment for pycnodysostosis involves managing the symptoms.
-Growth hormone can help to improve the height of the individual, as well as surgery to correct deformities in the face and jaw.
-Dental care is important as well.
-Lifespan is not affected.
+Treatment for pycnodysostosis involves managing the symptoms along with good dental hygiene.
+Growth hormones can help to improve the height of the individual, as well as surgery to correct deformities in the face and jaw.

 Talk to a Genetic Counselor